Karol Lucero: Career

 He began his career in television with the program SQP in January and February 2008, where he represented the Pokémon subculture.

-In May 2008, he received an invitation from Chilevision's Yingo production to join the cast of the youth program and subsequently signed a contract with the television station.
-He currently serves as a host on the program and also hosts Sin vergüenza, which airs on Saturdays and Sundays on Chilevision.
+In May 2008, he was invited by Chilevision's Yingo production to join the cast of the youth program and later signed a contract with the television station.
+He is currently a host on the program and also hosts Sin vergüenza, which airs on Saturdays and Sundays on Chilevision.

-From the start of 2008, Lucero has been a consistent panelist on the Radio Carolina program Pegao' a las Sabanas.
-He co-hosts the show Domingo Poncea2 with Nicole Gomez since 2009.
-In 2011, he played a significant role in the first radio music video of Chile, Comunidad K.
+From the start of 2008, Lucero has been a regular panelist on the Radio Carolina program Pegao' a las Sabanas.
+He has co-hosted the show Domingo Poncea2 with Nicole Gomez since 2009.
+In 2011, he appeared in the first radio music video of Chile, Comunidad K.

-In March 2010, Lucero took a lead role in Amor Virtual, the inaugural Chilevision mini-series.
-He also appeared as a special guest on Teatro en Chilevisión.
+In March 2010, Lucero starred in Amor Virtual, the first Chilevision mini-series.
+He was also a special guest on Teatro en Chilevisión.
 Later, in September 2010, he starred in Don Diablo, the second Chilevisión mini-series.
-His involvement also extended to the mini-series Vampiras.
+He also starred in the mini-series Vampiras.